jiko/NaNoGenMo/README.md

 ## Deference and Destitution

 Hat tip to [Kevin Dalton](https://github.com/kmdalton) for the working title.
 I've used a crazy numerological approach to create some even less readable output.
-Find the horror in the py folder.
-Pride and Prejudice served as the corpus.
+Find the horror in the py folder. _Pride and Prejudice_ served as the corpus.
 I've never read it.
 Science beats superstition every time, eh Sherlock?

 ### Wordcount
 - 1039281 output/DeferenceAndDestitution.txt

 ## Inflamed Parks

-Next on the list is Mansfield Park.
+Next on the list is _Mansfield Park_.
 Working title courtesy of an anagram generator.
 Output courtesy of a crude bash script.

 ### Wordcount
 - 50005 output/InflamedParks.txt

+## Mena

+Using Leonard Richardson's [In-Dialogue](https://github.com/leonardr/In-Dialogue) project, I replaced the dialogue of _Mansfield Park_ with that of _Emma_.

+### Wordcount

+- 156717 output/Mena.html

-## Blerg
+## Abby

+Using the same approach as before, I replaced the dialogue of _Northanger Abbey_ with that of _Emma_.

+### Wordcount

+- 94474 output/Abby.html

 ---